Skip to main content

 MVA oversees the distribution of temporary and permanent disability placards, permanent disability license plates, and Disabled Parking Space in Residential Area (except in Baltimore City).

-You may request at any time to have a restriction code indicating you have a hearing and/or speech impairment, placed on (or removed from) your new, renewed or corrected license, permit, or identification (ID) card.
+You may request to have a restriction code indicating you have a hearing and/or speech impairment, placed on (or removed from) your new, renewed or corrected license, permit, or identification (ID) card at any time.
 The placement (or removal) of the code is entirely voluntary.
 It simply alerts law enforcement and other authorities about your impairment(s).

 Possible codes include: